-Step 1: Conserve energy first
+Step 1: Conserve Energy First

 Step 2: Know the Rules

 Review your community’s rules and regulations for installing solar energy systems.
 There are different rules for installing solar in a residential zone vs. a commercial zone, for example.
-Click here to access City of Athens Solar Permitting Checklist.
+Click here to access the City of Athens Solar Permitting Checklist.